navinrahim/RoboND-DeepLearning-Project/README.md

 It is also a very inexpensive way to deepen the network compared to the fully connected network.
 Spatial information is reserved as there is no flattening of inputs as required in fully connected networks.

+1x1 convolution helps in reducing the dimensionality of the input layer.
+A fully-connected layer of the same size would result in the same number of features.
+However, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference (testing your model), we can feed images of any size into your trained network.

 This feature of 1x1 convolution is used after the decoder to extract more features and pass it on to the decoder of the network.

 ```py